mdn/content/files/en-us/web/css/env()/index.md

 - `safe-area-inset-top`, `safe-area-inset-right`, `safe-area-inset-bottom`, `safe-area-inset-left`
   - : The `safe-area-inset-*` variables are four environment variables that define a rectangle by its top, right, bottom, and left insets from the edge of the viewport, which is safe to put content into without risking it being cut off by the shape of a non‑rectangular display.
 For rectangular viewports, like your average laptop monitor, their value is equal to zero.
 For non-rectangular displays — like a round watch face — the four values set by the user agent form a rectangle such that all content inside the rectangle is visible.

-**Note**: Unlike other CSS properties, user agent-defined property names are case-sensitive.
+> **Note:** Unlike other CSS properties, user agent-defined property names are case-sensitive.

 ### Formal syntax